Reducing Mercury Risks at Home

 Thermometers: Silver mercury thermometers can be a hazard if broken in the home, as the liquid mercury inside begins to turn into a harmful gas once released.
 If you haven’t done so already, replace your old mercury thermometer with a safe digital one, and recycle your old thermometer at your local household hazardous waste facility.
 (Some of the earliest activities of the Be Mercury Free program included thermometer exchanges, in partnership with Leader Pharmacies and Dignity Health (formerly Mercy), with a total of more than 17,000 thermometers exchanged!)
 If a silver thermometer breaks in your home, have everyone leave the area and then carefully follow these tips to prevent the spill from contaminating your home.

 Thermostats: Older tilt-switch thermostats were used in homes and offices to control temperatures for many years.
 Today, digital thermostats are the norm and are a safe replacement if you still have an older thermostat in your home.
 They can also be programmed for maximum efficiency of your heating and cooling system, resulting in energy cost savings.
-Make sure to dispose of your old thermostat properly once you make the upgrade.
+Make sure to recycle or dispose of your old thermostat properly once you make the upgrade.
 Demolition and Heating, Ventilation, and Air Conditioning contractors are required to handle and dispose of mercury thermostats in accordance with Universal Waste regulations and have additional reporting requirements.
 The California Department of Toxic Substances Control has more information on requirements for contractors.

 Button Cell Batteries: Some button cell batteries contain mercury, and, in California, they cannot be thrown in the trash.
 To keep the mercury in button cells from ending up in our solid waste stream, please safely dispose of these batteries with your other household hazardous waste.